MatthewPeterKelly/OptimTraj/README.md

 - integral cost function
 - boundary cost function

 All functions in the problem description can be non-linear, but they must be smooth (C2 continuous).

 ## Features:

-- __Easy to install -__ no dependencies outside of Matlab (for multiple shooting and direct collocation)
+- __Easy to install -__ no required dependencies outside of Matlab
-- __Easy to use -__ check out the examples to see for yourself
+- __Lots of examples -__ look at the `demo/` directory to see for yourself!
 - __Readable source code -__ easy to debug your code and figure out how the software works
-- __Analytic gradients -__ direct collocation and direct shooting methods support analytic gradients
+- __Analytic gradients -__ most methods support analytic gradients
 - __Rapidly switch methods -__ choose from a variety of methods:
     - direct collocation
         - trapezoid